WiC64-Team/wic64-library/README.md

 #### `wic64_set_request`
 `+wic64_set_request <request>`

-Sets the address from where the request should read.
+Sets the address from where the request should be read.

 ***